christinabejjani/controltransfer/expt2/JS/README.md

 In experiment 2, we scrambled the initial paired associates from experiment 1.
 Thus, it was not necessary to have four task versions, but I did this to stay consistent.

 This experiment was run in May 2017 on Amazon Mechanical Turk.
-To run the experiment, you would download the task folder and list the Main Menu file as the "Survey Link" on Amazon Mechanical Turk.
+To run the experiment, you would download the task folder, put it somewhere where html is public (published on github? dropbox? or if your university has a personal home directory, as Duke does), and list the Main Menu file as the "Survey Link" on Amazon Mechanical Turk.